-The trading market for our common shares will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-Securities and industry analysts do not currently, and may never, publish research on our company.
-If no or too few securities or industry analysts commence coverage of our company, the trading price for our common shares would likely be negatively affected.
-In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our common shares or publish inaccurate or unfavorable research about our business, the price of our common shares would likely decline.
+The trading market for our common shares depends in part on the research and reports that securities or industry analysts publish about us or our business.
+We do not have any control over these analysts.
+We cannot assure you that analysts will cover us or provide favorable coverage.
+If one or more of the analysts who cover us downgrade our common shares or publish inaccurate or unfavorable research about our business, the price of our common shares would likely decline.
 If one or more of these analysts cease coverage of our company or fail to publish reports on us regularly, demand for our common shares could decrease, which might cause the price of our common shares and trading volume to decline.

-We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and we expect to be a PFIC for our current year and for the foreseeable future.
+We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 and 2014 taxable years, and we expect to be a PFIC for our current year and for the foreseeable future.

-We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and we expect to be a PFIC for our current year and for the foreseeable future.
+We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 and 2014 taxable years, and we expect to be a PFIC for our current year and for the foreseeable future.
 In addition, we may, directly or indirectly, hold equity interests in other PFICs, or Lower-tier PFICs.
 Under the Internal Revenue Code of 1986, as amended, or the Code, we will be a PFIC for any taxable year in which (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
-For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
+For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, rents, royalties and capital gains.

 If we are a PFIC for any taxable year during which a U.S. investor holds our shares, the U.S. investor may be subject to adverse tax consequences, including (i) the treatment of all or a portion of any gain on disposition as ordinary income, (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends and (iii) compliance with certain reporting requirements.

-For further discussion of the adverse U.S. federal income tax consequences of our classification as a PFIC, see "Taxation-Material U.S. Federal Income Tax Considerations for U.S. Holders."
+For additional information, see "Item 10.
+Material U.S. Federal Income Tax Consideration for U.S. Holders."